Ulrik Lund Andersen

-Ulrik Lund Andersen (born 1972 in Ikast) is a Danish physicist and professor of physics at the Department of Physics at the Technical University of Denmark (DTU), who researches quantum optics and quantum networks.
+Ulrik Lund Andersen (born 1972) is a Danish physicist and professor of physics at the Department of Physics at the Technical University of Denmark (DTU), who researches quantum optics and quantum networks.
+He is the head of quantum information group has been serving as the director of center of bigQ - Center for Macroscopic Quantum States since January 2018.

+Education, career and awards

 He went to Ikast-Brande Gymnasium high school.
-He received a Master of Science in physics from DTU in 1999 and a Ph.D. from DTU in 2003.
-He worked at the University of Erlangen–Nuremberg in Germany from 2003-2006, and was then employed as an associate professor at DTU.
-In 2012, he was appointed professor and section leader at DTU Physics.
+He received a Master of Science in Applied Physics from DTU in 1999 and a Ph.D. also from DTU in 2003.
+He was a postdoc and Assistant Professor and at the University of Erlangen–Nuremberg in Germany from 2003-2006, and was then employed as an associate professor at DTU from 2006-2012.
+In 2012, he was appointed as a full professor and section leader at DTU Physics.

+He is co-founder and scientific advisor of Alea Technologies and DIASENSE.

 In 2013, Andersen received the EliteForsk Prize in recognition of his work on quantum optics.